 I am really excited to begin a new series!
-I love to read and I want to share the books I have read with you regularly, and I figure a “Books I Read” monthly series would be the best way to do that.
+I love to read and I want to share and review the books I have read with you regularly, and I figure a “Books I Read” monthly series would be the best way to do that.

 Since we are almost to June, I am going to start out with the books I read in March and April.
 In mid-June, I will share with you the books I read in May.
 Without further ado, here are the books I read in March and April of this year.

 The Art of Racing in the Rain by Garth Stein

 A friend of mine handed me this book and told me she thought I would like it.
 It sat on my nightstand for a week or so, and then I opened it and couldn’t put it down.
 It is narrated by a delightful dog named Enzo, and he tells the story of his family from his (very wise) dog perspective.
 I may have cried a few tears while reading it, but to me that is just more proof of its goodness.